Louisiana digging out after tornadoes plow through homes

 The National Weather Service said the Arabi damage had been caused by a tornado of at least EF-3 strength, meaning it had winds of 158-206 mph (254-332 km/h), while the Lacombe-area twister was an EF-1, with winds as strong as 90 mph (145 km/h).

-Television stations broadcast live images as the storm damaged an area about 2 miles (3.2 kilometers) long and a quarter-mile (0.4 milometer) wide in St. Bernard Parish, where Ochsner Health said eight patients were treated in an emergency department.
+Television stations broadcast live images as the storm damaged an area about 2 miles (3.2 kilometers) long and a half-mile (0.8 kilometer) wide in St. Bernard Parish, where Ochsner Health said eight patients were treated in an emergency department.

+From the air, the Arabi twister’s path of destruction reflected in a tight swath of homes that were roofless or reduced to splinters, the line of wreckage interrupted in spots where the tornado apparently skipped over buildings.
+Outside that thin line of decimation, homes appeared intact.

+Collin Arnold, director of homeland security and emergency preparedness in New Orleans, described “incredible devastation” in Arabi, where he said a state team including fire, EMS and police officers from across Louisiana was doing searches and damage assessments.

 Louisiana activated 300 National Guard personnel to clear roads and provide support.
 They joined firefighters and others searching door-to-door to make sure no one had been left behind, said John Rahaim Jr., the parish’s homeland security director.